What is a prophecy?

 All the Bible quotes in this Web Site are from the New King James Version of the Bible.

-Bible prophecies can be found in links on the Menu on your left.
+Bible prophecies can be found in links on the Menu on the top of the page.

-The contents of this Web Site are also available in document (pdf) form, which can be printed, in the page links on the menu on the right.
+The contents of this Web Site are also available in document (pdf) form, which can be printed, in the page links on the bottom of the page.

 The probabilities of Bible prophecies coming true are mathematically almost impossible.
 They have come true and continue to, which is mentally very challenging.
 Belief in the truth of the Bible sure makes sense; non belief in the Bible is self-destruction.
 Below is an excerpt from Josh McDowell´s book: